-While branches capture bifurcations in the types of features across different objects, loops seem to capture different aspects of the same underlying object.
+Branches capture bifurcations in the types of features across different objects, but some loops seem to capture different aspects of the same underlying object.

-Fur-nose-ear-eye loop of mammals.
-Our first example comes from layer 4d of the overlap-30-epsilon-fixed dataset.
-Figure 9 shows a loop created by six clusters.
-The top classes in all six clusters include various dog breeds, and a variety of foxes.
+Fur-nose-ear-eve loop of mammals.
+Our first example comes from layer 4d of the ImageNet dataset (overlap-30-epsilon-fixed).
+Figure 8 shows a loop created by six clusters.
+The top classes in all six clusters include various dog breeds and a variety of foxes.
 All these clusters seem to capture different features (i.e., body parts) related to these animals.
-The left most cluster appears to capture the color patterns and the texture of the fur from the body (Figure 9a).
-Going clockwise, the next cluster also captures the color and texture of the fur but from a different body part, possibly the fur and hair surrounding the nose, suggested by the dark spot and the swirling pattern (Figure 9b).
-The next two clusters (Figures9c, 9d) appear to capture animal ears.
-The averaged activation image captured by the fifth cluster (Figure 9e) is not as clearly attributable to specific part of animal body.
-It can be observed in Figure 9e, this cluster consists of images from a larger variety of animals, from foxes to Siamese cats and hogs.
+Based on feature visualization, the leftmost cluster appears to capture the color patterns and the texture of the fur from the body (a).
+Going clockwise, the next cluster also captures the color and texture of the fur but from a different body part, possibly the fur and hair surrounding the nose, suggested by the dark spot and the swirling pattern (b).
+The next two clusters (c, d) appear to capture animal ears.
+The averaged activation image captured by the cluster (e) is not as clearly attributable to a specific part of an animal's body.
+As can be observed in (e), this cluster consists of images from a larger variety of animals, from foxes to Siamese cats and hogs.
 As a result, the corresponding averaged activation image is a mixture of various colors and slightly different textures.
-The last cluster appears to capture eyes and noses of the animals.
-We can observe in Figure 9f that the cluster contains front and side views of dog heads.
+The last cluster (f) appears to capture the eyes and noses of the animals.
+We can observe in (f) that the cluster contains front and side views of dog heads.